10imaging/exif/README.md

 exif
 ====

-A tiny ISO-compliant C++ EXIF parsing library.
+A tiny ISO-compliant C++ EXIF parsing library extended from easyexif (https://github.com/10imaging/easyexif) to additionally save EXIF metadata.

 EXIF is a tiny, lightweight C++ library that parses basic information out of JPEG files.
 It uses only the std::string library and is otherwise pure C++.
 You pass it the binary contents of a JPEG file, and it parses several of the most important EXIF fields for you.